-Certificate Verification DV SSL/TLS Certificates and OV SSL/TLS Certificates An authorized contact listed with the Domain Name Registrar, a person with control over the domain name, or through communication with the applicant using a Reliable Method of Communication, as defined in the Baseline Requirements.
+Certificate Verification DV SSL/TLS Certificates and OV SSL/TLS Certificates An authorized contact listed with the Domain Name Registrar, a person with control over the domain name, or through communication with the applicant using a Reliable Method of Communication, as defined in the TLS Baseline Requirements.
 EV Certificates In accordance with the EV Guidelines.
 Object Signing Certificates (including EV Code Signing Certificates) If a Certificate names an organization, an authoritative source within the organization (e.g. corporate, legal, IT, HR, or other appropriate organizational sources) using a Reliable Method of Communication.
+S/MIME Certificates In accordance with section 3 of the S/MIME Baseline Requirements.
 Adobe Signing Certificates If the Certificate names an organization, the requester's contact information is verified with an authoritative source within the applicant's organization using a Reliable Method of Communication.
 The contact information is then used to confirm the authenticity of the certificate request.
 Level 1 Client Certificates - Personal or Enterprise (email certificates) issued through the native DigiCert infrastructure An individual with control over the email address listed in the Certificate or with a person who has technical or administrative control over the domain or the email address to be listed in the Certificate.
 IGTF Certificates Pursuant to the relevant requirements by the accreditation authority.
 Client Certificates Levels 2, 3 and 4 Individuals affiliated with the organization who confirm the applicant's authority to obtain a Certificate indicating the affiliation and who agree to request revocation of the Certificate when that affiliation ends.